SnapKit/SnapKit/README.md

-# Snappy
+# Snap

-Snappy is a light-weight layout framework which wraps AutoLayout with a nicer syntax.
-Snappy has its own layout DSL which provides a chainable way of describing your NSLayoutConstraints which results in layout code that is more concise and readable.
-Snappy supports both iOS and OS X.
+Snap is a light-weight layout framework which wraps AutoLayout with a nicer syntax.
+Snap has its own layout DSL which provides a chainable way of describing your NSLayoutConstraints which results in layout code that is more concise and readable.
+Snap supports both iOS and OS X.

-> Snappy uses some Swift-only features like function overloading, so it cannot be used from Objective-C. Because of this we’ve chosen to swap prefixes from Masonry’s `mas_` to `snp_` so you can use both Masonry and Snappy in the same project.
+> Snap uses some Swift-only features like function overloading, so it cannot be used from Objective-C. Because of this we’ve chosen to swap prefixes from Masonry’s `mas_` to `snp_` so you can use both Masonry and Snap in the same project.

 ## Requirements